rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/lmbr_editor_rust.md

 Note how we're creating C-compatible null-terminated string literals with `b"XXX\0"`.

 `ModuleInitISystem()` needs to be called by each plugin to initialize globals and so on.
-In practice, we should call this from `CreatePluginInstance()` in the EditorRustPlugin C library since it's shared by all Rust plugins, but we've got it here just to test calling some other C/C++ methods.
+In practice, we should call this from `CreatePluginInstance()` in the EditorRustPlugin C++ library since it's shared by all Rust plugins, but we've got it here just to test calling some other C/C++ methods.

 In `build.rs`:
 ```rust